eda-ricercatore/admin-notes/skill-set/domain-specific/bio-biochem-biotech-pharma.md

-#	Skill Set for the Biotechnology and Pharmaceutical Industry
+#	Skill Set for the Biotechnology & Pharmaceutical Industry